lucarinelli/ezgas/docs/PostMortemReport.md

 * A laboratory hour to ask questions about the project could have been useful
 * Use what is provided by the framework whenever is possible to ease interaction among the components
+* Effort in testing is not measured in the dashboard and skews the productivity